 Inspiration for Complimenting Your Coworkers

 As we know, employee recognition is one of the most important areas to keep up with in the workplace; it can help with many companies' greatest concerns such as diversity and inclusion and employee motivation.
-Despite the essential nature of recognition, it is also not an urgent task and therefore tends to get forgotten during busy or otherwise stressful times.
-When you know you need to send recognition but don't have time or just can't think of what to say, check out one of these common workplace recognition topics.
-Get inspired, go forth, and share the good vibes!
+Most of all, recognition feeds employee engagement, which leads to more employee happiness.

 No matter who you are, understanding the connection between recognition and confidence will help you find success.